Who can be a carpenter apprentice?

 Why is apprenticeship training best for you?

 Wanting a career in any part of the carpentry trade is a worthy goal, but it is often difficult to achieve.
-Historically, the knowledge needed to perform the tasks safely, proficiently and correctly was handed down generation to generation, from one skilled craftsman to the next.
+Historically, the knowledge needed to perform the tasks safely, proficiently and correctly was handed down generation to generation, from one skilled craftsperson to the next.
 History proves the knowledge of only one aspect of a trade limits apprentices from reaching their full potential.
-Therefore, craftsmen need to understand both the work they specialize in and how it might affect and relate to the particular tasks of other tradesmen.
+Therefore, craftspeople need to understand both the work they specialize in and how it might affect and relate to the particular tasks of other tradespeople.

-By completing the nearly 6,000 hours of work experience required to graduate the training program, apprentices gain journeyman status and become the best trained, most well-rounded and preferred candidates available for employment in the carpentry industry.
+By completing the nearly 6,000 hours of work experience required to graduate the training program, apprentices gain journey level worker status and become the best trained, most well-rounded and preferred candidates available for employment in the carpentry industry.

 What do you mean by apprenticeship training?